taytestokes/after-thoughts/data/blog/compiler-design-using-javascript.md

 ---
-title: 'How Compilers Work and Building One Using Javascript'
+title: 'Introduction to Compiler Design and building one with Javascript'
 publishedAt: '2023-08-24'
 author: 'Tayte Stokes'
-excerpt: 'A look into the compliation process and what it takes to build a compiler using Javascript.'
+excerpt: 'An introduction to the different phases used in compiler design with an example of building a mini compiler in Javascript'
 featured: false
 ---